Greg-T8/Notebook/topics/technologies/microsoft_purview/sensitive_information_types.md

 ![](img/2023-05-09-04-11-17.png)

 ##### Create EDM schema (New Experience) - Manual Method
-Here's how the EDM schema creation experience looks when using the manual method.
+Here's how the EDM schema creation experience looks when using the manual method, i.e. without the sample file.
 ![](img/2023-05-09-04-14-30.png)

 Define columns